 ACC Policies

-Please work with your department chair to learn the standards for your department.
+Consult your department chair to learn about your department’s standards.

-A group of ACC faculty have begun work on an Administrative Rule Draft.
-Please contact Stephanie Long at stephanie.long@austincc.edu for more information.
+A group of ACC faculty have begun work on an Administrative Rule draft.
+Contact Stephanie Long at stephanie.long@austincc.edu for more information.

 Academic Integrity

-It is recommended that you make a statement in your syllabus about how you are going to treat AI.
-The ACC Department of Literary and Composition Studies has created a faculty guide with example verbiage.
+Include a statement in your syllabus outlining how AI will be addressed in your course.
+The ACC Department of Literary and Composition Studies created a faculty guide with sample language.

 Learn more from the ACC Library’s Generative AI: AI & Academic Honesty research guide.